Screening for Choice Sets: Model

-The principal has a default technology $\default \in \techs$ from which she can choose, and she relies on the agent's report on additional technologies to expand her feasible choice set.
+The principal has a default set of technologies $\default \subset \techs$ from which she can choose, and she relies on the agent's report on additional technologies to expand her feasible choice set.
 Each agent has private access to a subset of technologies $\type \subset \techs$, which is the agent's private information (type).
 Without loss of generality, we can always let $\default\subseteq \type$ so $C(\type)$ is the choice set that the principal faces if the type $\type$ agent truthfully reports all his technologies.
+Let